gca-research-group/fair-exchange/molina-jimenez/appA/README.md

 2. **Set up environment variables**

-    - Provide values for MongoDB, PostgreSQL, and RabbitMQ.
     - Configuration files are located in `.docker/appA/env/`.
     - Use the example files as templates.
     - Optionally, run the script `.scripts/appA/env.sh` to auto-fill the variables.